 So why, 31 years later, did I (“totally”) betray the confidence of my 15-year-old self?
 And what legitimate place, you may be wondering, does any of this have in my classroom?

 Okay, fair question.
-My objective that day was to introduce my students to podcasting, as downloadeventually they’ll be recording their own podcasts.
+My objective that day was to introduce my students to podcasting, as eventually they’ll be recording their own podcasts.
 And since it was Homecoming week, the plan was to play for them Homecoming Ruined My Life, an episode detailing "The Esoteric Secrets of Adam Ruben” - an entertaining look at the awkward inner and outer life of a high schooler trying to get a date to Homecoming.
 It was an episode from Mortified, a podcast in which adults share “their most mortifying childhood artifacts (diaries, letters, lyrics, poems, home movies)… in front of total strangers.”

 This episode would, I reasoned, serve both as an introduction to podcasting and a direct tie to their lives (a sort of “It gets better” reminder to students on this Homecoming week, a week filled with excitement, rejection, angst, and the whole roller coaster in between).